-Facilitate and support member development of LEMA proposals in the public interest.
+Facilitate and support member development of LEMA proposals.

-Support water right corrective controls to slow decline rates by at least 1% per year.
+Support water right corrective controls and other activities to establish decline rates and seek to slow aquifer decline rates locally by a minimum of 1% per year.

-Implement a “Master Irrigator” style of onsite water management and conservation education program with federal partners through USDA and other supporting partners as piloted by the North Texas Groundwater Conservation District.
+Implement a “Master Irrigator” style program of onsite water management and conservation education with federal partners through USDA and other supporting partners as piloted by the North Texas Groundwater Conservation District.

-Develop a voluntary program for user documented annual water conservation reporting.
+Develop a voluntary tool for user documented annual water conservation reporting.

-Promote and cooperate on water re-use projects such as projects proposed by the City of Garden City.
+Promote and cooperate on water re-use projects.

 Work with partners to promote use efficiency through new technologies.